Save on your home insurance with a customized policy

 In the event your property is damaged, once you’ve ensured you’re safe and the source of the damage is stopped, you can file a claim.
 We’ll ask for details about what happened, the damage, and if you need immediate assistance.
 A Claims Representative will help process your claim and provide help if you need it.
 You might have to pay a deductible before your insurance coverage kicks in and your policy may have coverage limits, but homeowners insurance will take care of everything in between.

 We customize your insurance so you only pay for what you need.

 What is home hazard insurance?

 Hazard insurance describes a type of home insurance coverage that covers catastrophes, like fires and severe storms.
 Damage to your home from things like hail, strong winds, smoke, and fire are all considered to be in this category.
+Some hazards, like earthquakes and floods, are not typically covered by homeowners insurance and coverage will need to be purchased separately.
+Home hazard insurance is different from homeowners insurance but can be added to your standard homeowners policy.
 Depending on your state, you may be required to purchase specific types of hazard insurance, such as hurricane coverage.

-Liberty Mutual offers a number of standard and custom coverages that can protect your home from hazard damage.
+Liberty Mutual offers lots of standard and custom coverages that can protect your home from hazard damage.

 How much is home insurance?